De-prescribing and STOMP

 Positive Behavioural Support Information Pack

-A new central point of contact (a single point of access) has been set up to support both healthcare professionals and patients/carers across Nottinghamshire.
+A central point of contact called SPA has been set up to support both healthcare professionals and patients/carers across Nottinghamshire.

 The contact point is open to you if you are a healthcare professional and require advice/support regarding STOMP for a specific patient.
-The contact point is also open to you if you are a patient with a learning disability, or support someone that does, and you want advice or to make a referral around issues related to their learning disability.
+The contact point is also open to you if you are a patient with a learning disability, or support someone that does have a learning disability, and you want advice or to make a referral around issues related to their learning disability.

 The team can be contacted on: